 Fifteen years ago, Art Byrne suggested to me that the title of our book about The Wiremold Company’s Lean transformation should be Lean Strategy.
-I resisted that suggestion because I did not view Lean as a strategy, despite Art’s firm view that Lean is a strategy.
+I resisted that suggestion because I did not view Lean as a corporate strategy, despite Art’s firm belief that it is.
 Who was right, me or Art?

 First, let’s ask an important question: What is a strategy?
 The Oxford dictionary defines “strategy” as:

 “A plan of action designed to achieve a long-term or overall aim.”

 Based on that definition, Lean seems to be a strategy (click here for other definitions).
 However, because the usual context for Lean pertains to corporations, we must understand what is corporate strategy (also referred to as “strategic management“).
 This is more complicated.

 “Strategic management involves the formulation and implementation of the major goals and initiatives taken by a company’s top management on behalf of owners, based on consideration of resources and an assessment of the internal and external environments in which the organization competes.“

 As you dig further, you quickly find that “strategic management” is akin to “leadership” in that they both can be defined in myriad of different ways.
 “Strategy” and “strategic management” can mean almost anything that a corporate leader or book author wants it to mean.
 Click here and here to learn more.
 So, Lean may seem to be a strategy, but that could merely be the result of confusing strategy (long-term) with execution (short-term).